austinfreenet/afn-docs/afn_nextgen_project.md

 that over.
 Audio works fine.
 CD works fine.
 Haven't testing CD/DVD burning yet.
 Next we should jump back on management(isconf) since that's what John wants us to do.

+## 2017-11-14

+It looks like the disk filled up.
+It was probably on the edge before I left last week.
+I've deleted the old Windows 7 VM to make space.
+Let's shift back over to working on isconf.
+I'm copying over the VM now.
+Let's research bittorrent to make the VM distribution more efficient